 Prospective Buyers’ Current Methods

-The survey found that 55 percent of buyers were replacing existing practice management software, with another 8 percent using an existing practice management system in addition to paper or other manual methods.
+The survey, released this month, found that 55 percent of buyers were replacing existing practice management software, with another 8 percent using an existing practice management system in addition to paper or other manual methods.

 This replacement trend may be related to causes cited in a recent article in EHR Intelligence that says practices are finding they need more robust software to meet the patient collections demands imposed by the Affordable Care Act.

 “Providers who have finally settled into using their EHRs are finding that significant gaps in their business processes are allowing revenue to leak away, and are starting to take action to plug the holes,” according to the article.